ckan/ckan/doc/maintaining/configuration.rst

 Example::

-  ckan.gravatar_default = monsterid
+  ckan.gravatar_default = disabled

 Default value: ``identicon``

-This controls the default gravatar avatar, in case the user has none.
+This controls the default gravatar style.
+Gravatar is used by default when a user has not set a custom profile picture, but it can be turn completely off by setting this option to "disabled".
+In that case, a placeholder image will be shown instead, which can be customized overriding the ``templates/user/snippets/placeholder.html`` template.

 .. _ckan.debug_supress_header: